Iskre: Post breakup

 Gluščević continued his career in bands Dah and Rokeri s Moravu.
-Mirković played in Nena Ivošević's backing orchestra, and during the 1990s he was the president of the Association of Jazz and Popular Music Artists of Yugoslavia.
+Mirković played in Nena Ivošević's backing orchestra.
+During the 1990s, he was the president of the Association of Jazz and Popular Music Artists of Yugoslavia.
+Branislav Nikolić moved to Sweden, where he worked as a music teacher.
+Upon his return to Serbia, he settled in Šabac, where he still resides, composing and playing with local bands.
+Gligorije Milanović moved to Canada, where he still resides.